Common Violations & Appeals

 §106.07(5), F.S. - Failure of a person who makes independent expenditures of $5,000 or more to file periodic reports of the expenditures.

-§106.08(1)(a), F.S. - Prohibiting a candidate from accepting contributions from national, state, and county executive committees and their subordinate committees in excess of $50,000 prior to the general election.
+§106.08(1)(a)2, F.S. - Prohibiting a candidate from accepting contributions from national, state, and county executive committees and their subordinate committees in excess of $50,000.
 (There are larger limits for candidates for statewide office.)

 Appeal of Automatic Fines